ssachan675-cpu/gravix247-legal/terms-of-service.md

 ### 7.4 Refunds
 - You may request a refund directly through Google Play within Google's own refund policy window (currently up to 48 hours from the time of purchase for most purchases), governed entirely by Google's terms.
-- Outside that window, refunds are at our sole discretion and will generally be considered only for: (a) a verified technical error that prevented you from accessing the Paid Content you purchased, or (b) a duplicate or erroneous charge.
-- We do not offer refunds based on dissatisfaction with examination outcomes, disagreement with the accuracy or relevance of Content (see Section 6), or a change of mind after the Paid Content has been substantially accessed.
+- Outside that window, all purchases of Paid Content are final and non-refundable.
+We do not offer refunds for dissatisfaction with examination outcomes, disagreement with the accuracy or relevance of Content (see Section 6), change of mind, or for any other reason once the 48-hour Google Play window has passed.
-- To request a refund outside Google Play's window, email **dskj4178@gmail.com** with your order ID and the reason for your request.
-We aim to acknowledge such requests within 7 days.
-- Nothing in this Section 7.4 limits any refund, replacement, or correction we are required to provide under applicable Indian consumer protection law or under Google Play's own policies, including for duplicate charges, verified technical errors, or Paid Content that is inaccessible due to a system error.
+- Nothing in this Section 7.4 limits any refund, replacement, or correction we are required to provide under applicable Indian consumer protection law, or under Google Play's own policies — including for duplicate charges, verified technical errors that prevented access to purchased Content, or Paid Content that is inaccessible due to a system error on our end.

 ---